0x01be/rudder/README.md

 docker run --rm -ti --link docker 0x01be/rudder setup
 ```

-It takes up 10GB of disk space and 20 minutes to download.
+It takes up to 10GB of disk space and 20 minutes to download.

 ### Make project